Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

 You're probably used to using `df` to find out disk space in your volumes.
-You can certainly do that in App Service, but what you'll see isn't really going to be as helpful as you might think.
+You can certainly do that in **App Service**, but what you'll see isn't really going to be as helpful as you might think.

 Assuming you are persisting files in the /home directory (which is currently the default), you will have a quota based on your pricing tier.
 However, if you use `df`, the disk space you see **won't reflect that quota**.
-If you want to find out your disk usage, use **Quotas** in your Web App's menu, **File System Storage** in the App Service Plan's menu, or use the REST API to find your usage.
+If you want to find out your disk usage, use **Quotas** in your app's menu, **File System Storage** in the **App Service Plan** menu, or use the REST API to find your usage.